Alisboa13/SimpleBlog/journal.md

 Token injector working.
 Need to fix the register form. it doen't seems to end and doesn't get cleared. working on other forms

+# 13
+Finished basic features :D.
+I need to work on the registry and email thingys.
+Test inputs and make the security testing today night, for tomorrow morning.
+I need to create the installing script.